HMS Viceroywas one of six Thornycroft W-Class destroyer built at Thorneycroft's Woolston

 Hampshire against Kent in 1947 and playing regularly for the Combined

 Services team.
-The photograph shows him batting for the Royal Navy against the Army at Lords in 1951.
+The photograph below shows him batting for the Royal Navy against the Army at Lords in 1951.

 After his retirement in 1958 he worked as Bursar at Dauntsey's School in Wiltshire.
 He is the author of Country Crafts Today (David and Charles, 1974), Country Crafts in Pictures (David and Charles, 1976), Crafts of the Highlands and Islands (David and Charles, 1978) and Irish Crafts and Craftsmen

-He drives a beaten up old Skoda around
+He used to drive a beaten up old Skoda around

 Hungerford and escapes the English winters by spending six weeks with

 his daughter's family in Melbourne, Australia.
 This year's visit was